My Childhood Summary & Notes for Class 9 English

 Main Point: Kalam’s father encouraged independence and taught him the importance of inner strength and spiritual growth.

-Themes & Central Idea of the Story - My Childhood Class 9 PDF Notes
+Themes & Central Idea of My Childhood

 Knowing the themes and main idea makes it easier to tackle any tricky exam question.
 So, let’s understand what the story is really trying to tell us.